 This course will present an overview and critical analysis of contemporary correctional theory and practice.
 Issues to be explored include prisoner rights, victimization, the death penalty, community corrections, probation and parole concepts and practice, correctional careers, unions, and the future of corrections.
-A required course for criminal justice majors categories, at an introductory level, as defined by the New York Penal Code.
-Students will consider various social, cultural and economic consequences that are related to the American system of law.
-The course will prepare students for upper level law classes, and for future employment within the field of criminal justice.
-A required course for Criminal Justice and Forensic Science/CSI majors.
+A required course for the baccalaureate degree.
+Prerequisite: one college-level criminal justice course or permission of instructor.

-CI 202 Introduction to Law and Justice
+Introduction to Law and Justice

 This course will chronicle the development of the American system of criminal law.
 In addition, it will include how today's criminal justice system is impacted through the implementation of these laws.
 The second half of the semester will consider the general elements of crime.
-It will analyze conventional defenses to criminal liability and investigate the major offense
+It will analyze conventional defenses to criminal liability and investigate the major offense categories, at an introductory level, as defined by the New York Penal Code.
+Students will consider various social, cultural and economic consequences that are related to the American system of law.
+The course will prepare students for upper level law classes, and for future employment within the field of criminal justice.
+A required course for the baccalaureate degrees in Criminal Justice and Forensic Science/Crime Scene Investigation.